Common Questions from Consumers

 Can microMend be applied to areas with hair?

-Answer: Yes, except the scalp or rarely in people with a lot of hair.
+Answer: Yes, except the scalp (unless the head is bald) or rarely in people with a lot of hair.
 In these cases, shaving is necessary.

 How long should microMend remain in place?